cse-labs/res-edge-labs/labs/res-edge-labs/kustomize/README.md

   ```

-- Verify that Res-Edge Data Service is up and running
+## Verify that the data service is running

   ```bash